 Workers’ Compensation: We may disclose your health information as authorized by and to the extent necessary to comply with laws related to workers’ compensation or similar programs that provide benefits for work-related injuries or illness.

-Victims of Abuse, Neglect, or Domestic Violence: We may disclose health information to the appropriate government authority if we believe a patient has been the victim of abuse, neglect, or domestic violence.
+Violence: We may disclose health information to the appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence.
 We will only make this disclosure if you agree or when required or authorized by law.

 Military and Veterans Activities: If you are a member of the Armed Forces, we may disclose your health information to military command authorities.
 Health information about foreign military personnel may be disclosed to foreign military authorities.